Seanl80/Blind-Hunter/README.md

 ![Empty-select-field](blindhunter/static/images/empty-select-field-bug.png)

-I also found that although I had planned to use datepicker through Materialize I wanted the date of the review recorded as I found when other than that days date was selected sometimes it would create an error.
-I tried to get that through datepicker but it seemed like an excessive amount of code just to use it so I disregarded datepicker and used javascript to create clean code.
+I had planned to use datepicker through Materialize as I wanted the date of the review recorded.
+I found when other dates were selected sometimes it would create an error.
+I tried to only allow todays date to be selected through datepicker but it seemed like an excessive amount of code just to use it so I disregarded datepicker and used javascript to create clean code.

 I also realised I could duplicate company details without error.
 I know some blind companies do share the same or similar names.
 So I removed the unique=True from the name and inserted it into the email and phone within the company db.
-This would throw errors show I put in a try/except rule into my add_company and edit_company routes to catch this error.
-I didn.t have to do this in my reviews as usernames should be unique and it wouldn't matter if the reviews were the same as long as they were under different usernames.
+This would throw errors so I put in a try/except rule into my add_company and edit_company routes to catch this error.
+I didn't have to do this in my reviews as usernames should be unique and it wouldn't matter if the reviews were the same as long as they were under different usernames.

 ## Deployment